How LGBT owners boost chances to win big business contracts

 Certification is a rigorous process; companies must prove they are truly 51% owned by a person or persons who are lesbian, gay, bisexual or transgender.
 They must supply documents including financial records.

 "I want to network with these people.
-I want to be with like-minded people," he says.
+I want to be with like-minded people," he said.